Titophilip/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Scripts for redirection task given by ALX.
+Bash scripts for Shell redirection task given by ALX.